xewar/xewar/README.md

 ### Greetings!
 I'm Clara (she/her)

 Welcome to my profile.
 I'm currently focused on learning web development.
-I'm really excited to doing a three-month residency at [the Recurse Center](https://www.recurse.com/about) (👋🏽 hi everyone!)
+I'm really excited to doing a three-month residency at [the Recurse Center](https://www.recurse.com/about).

 #### This week I'm focusing on:
 - Working on a design + wireframe for my next project